bwsw/cloudstack-ui/README.md

 ## Deployment

+1.
+Download docker container from https://hub.docker.com/r/bwsw/cloudstack-ui

+2.
-To run docker container with default options use:
+To run docker container with default configuration options use:

     docker run -d -p 80:80 --name cloudstack-ui \
                -e API_BACKEND_URL=http://link_to_api_endpoint \
-               -v CONFIG_PATH:/var/www/dist/config \
                bw-sw/cloudstack-ui

- If you want to override default params use:
+If you want to override default options use:

     docker run -d -p 80:80 --name cloudstack-ui \
                -e API_BACKEND_URL=http://link_to_api_endpoint \
+              -v CONFIG_PATH:/var/www/dist/config \
                bw-sw/cloudstack-ui

 `API_BACKEND_URL` - url of ACS API

 `CONFIG_PATH` - path to a directory with a custom configuration file named config.json.
 For example: /home/cs-ui-config

+3.
-Start https://hub.docker.com/r/bwsw/cloudstack-ui-cleaner/ for cleaning purposes.
+Download and start https://hub.docker.com/r/bwsw/cloudstack-ui-cleaner/ for cleaning purposes.

 ## Configuration Options

 You can customize the application by providing your own configuration file (example link).

-securityGroupTemplates:
+### securityGroupTemplates:

 Predefined templates for security groups.
 You can define your own security groups that will be available for all users by default.
+Format:

+    "securityGroupTemplates": [
+        {
+          "id": "templateTCP",
+          "name": "TCP Permit All",
+          "description": "Permits all TPC traffic",
+          "preselected": true,
+          "ingressRules": [
+            {
+              "ruleId": "9552c7e9-9421-4a16-8a09-00a6bab4aa5a",
+              "protocol": "tcp",
+              "startPort": 1,
+              "endPort": 65535,
+              "CIDR": "0.0.0.0/0"
+            }
+          ],
+          "egressRules": [
+            {
+              "ruleId": "dcaeefe0-0014-4431-b21d-db2e66f9162d",
+              "protocol": "tcp",
+              "startPort": 1,
+              "endPort": 65535,
+              "CIDR": "0.0.0.0/0"
+            }
+          ]
+        },
+        {...}
+    ]

 Parameters:

-id: a unique identifier
+* id: a unique identifier
-name
+* name
-description
+* description
-preselected (true/false): specifies whether network rules from this template will be automatically applied for newly created virtual machines. ingress and egress rules:
+* preselected (true or false) - specifies whether network rules from this template will be automatically applied for newly created virtual machines
+* ingress and egress rules:
-  ruleId: a unique identifier
+   * ruleId: a unique identifier
-  protocol: either 'tcp', 'udp' or 'icmp'
+   * protocol: either 'tcp', 'udp' or 'icmp'
-  CIDR: subnet mask (e.g. 0.0.0.0/0)
+   * CIDR: subnet mask (e.g. 0.0.0.0/0)
-  For TCP and UDP: startPort and endPort
+   * For TCP and UDP: startPort and endPort
-  For ICMP: icmpCode and icmpType.
+   * For ICMP: icmpCode and icmpType

-vmColors:
+### vmColors

 The set of colors for virtual machines in hexadecimal format.
 You can specify any colors you like.

-themeColors:
+### themeColors

 Color info for Material design themes.
 Changes are not recommended.

-offeringAvailability:
+### offeringAvailability

 In this section you can specify which offerings will be available for which zones.
 Format:

     offeringAvailability: {
       "filterOfferings": true,
         "zoneId": {
           "diskOfferings": ["offeringId1", "offeringId2"],
           "serviceOfferings": ["offeringId3", "offeringId4"]
         }
     }

 If filterOfferings is set to false, all offerings will be available for all zones.

-customOfferingRestrictions:
+### customOfferingRestrictions

 In this sections you can specify limits for custom offerings in the following format:

     "customOfferingRestrictions": {
       "offeringId1": {
         "cpuNumber": {
           "min": number,
           "max": number
         },
         "cpuSpeed": {
           "min": speed_in_mhz,
           "max": speed_in_mhz
         },
         "memory": {
           "min": memory_in_mb,
           "max": memory_in_mb
         }
       }
     }

 Any of these parameters may be left unspecified, in which case 0 will be used for min and infinity will be used for max.